 Picking Meat From the Legs

-Finish your crab by cracking the hard-shelled claws and knuckles.
-Some people like the knuckle meat the best — it has exceptional flavor.
+Finish your crab by cracking the hard-shelled claws and knuckles with a nutcracker.
+Some people like the knuckle meat best because of its sweet flavor.

 Use just enough pressure to crack the claw.
 Gently increase pressure until the claw is cracked, then pick away the shell and extract the meat.
-If you crush it too forcefully, you'll mash the meat, and bits of shell will grind into it.
+If you crush it too forcefully, you'll mash the meat and bits of the shell will grind into it.

-If all this sounds like a lot of work, and it is, but you'll be able to pick a crab in just a few minutes once you get the hang of it.
+If all this sounds like a lot of work, don't worry.
+You'll be able to pick a crab in just a few minutes once you get the hang of it.